Skaant/calendrier-republicain/README.md

    - Press `Ctrl + P` in your browser
    - Select "Landscape" orientation for printing

-## Configuration
+### Configuration

-To customize the calendar days, edit `src/data/days.data.ts` which is sorted by month and day numbers.
+To customize calendar's **special days**, edit `src/data/days.data.ts` which is sorted by month and day numbers.

-Add special days types or files, as well as their names in `src/data/republican-days.data.ts`.
+You can externalize large amount of data, and also edit `Day.tsx`, as it is made to display data from `src/data/republican-days.data.ts`.